 NTA answers FAQs in response to alleged NEET Results 2024 scam

 National Testing Agency (NTA) has released Frequently Asked Questions (FAQs) after NEET (UG) – 2024 results scam.
+In response to growing concerns, NTA answers FAQs to clarify any doubts and provide accurate information.

 About 24 lakh candidates had applied for NEET exam on May 5, 2024 (Sunday) from 2 pm to 5:20 pm, out of which 3.16 lakh candidates qualified the exam.